joeinnes/sk-blog/src/content/going-to-switzerland.md

 page_bg: rgb(119, 148, 34)
 ---

 This time next week, I'll be on the sleeper train from Budapest to Zürich.
-It'll be the first time I've visited my sister, and the first time I get to meet my little niece, who was born just a few weeks after my own son.
+It'll be the first time I've visited my sister in nearly 10 years, and the first time I get to meet my little niece, who was born just a few weeks after my own son.

 I'm incredibly excited, and I'm so happy that I'm able to take my whole family with me—my son's first travels outside Hungary, and a bit of a chance to get away from the city for me and my wife.